 - Improve the knowledge, behavior and use of health services among target populations

-- Train local government officials to better manage health care services for all, especially marginalized and disadvantaged persons, and to incorporate community and client feedback from HFOMCs, social audits and public hearings
+- Train local officials to better manage health care services for all, especially for marginalized and disadvantaged persons, and to incorporate community and client feedback from HFOMCs, social audits and public hearings

-- Establish and strengthen mechanisms for timely, evidence-based decision making to respond effectively to local health need.
+- Establish and strengthen mechanisms for timely, evidence-based decision making to respond effectively to local health needs

-- Improve quality pre-service training for Auxiliary Nurse Midwives and enhance clinical skills of lower-level health workers.
+- Improve quality pre-service training for Auxiliary Nurse Midwives and clinical skills of lower-level health workers

 H4L will support the Government of Nepal (GoN) to achieve the following results:

-- Implementation of the Collaborative Framework in six districts (Dang, Jumla, Kaski, Chitwan, Jhapa and Kailali), laying a foundation for nation-wide scale up
+- Implementation of the Collaborative Frameword in six demonstration districts laying a foundation for nation-wide scale-up

-- District and regional MOHP review meetings effectively use data to identify and monitor actions to improve performance
+- District and regional MoH review meetings effectively use data to identify and monitor actions to improve performance

 - The National Health Research Council leads a collaborative process with academics, practitioners and donors to prioritize studies for a national research agenda